Postal Vehicle Accidents In Buffalo, New York

 While you may not be able to file a lawsuit against the U.S. Postal Service for being rude or having poor service, civil lawsuits may be brought for torts.
 Torts are wrongful acts that result in damage or injury.
 USPS tort claims can be brought for damage to property, personal injury claims or death suffered in accidents caused by negligent acts of employees acting within the scope of their employment.
 Thus, accidents caused by USPS vehicles may be considered torts.

 Seeking compensation for injuries suffered because of an accident with a USPS vehicle is very different from seeking compensation from a private entity.
 If you, or a loved one, were injured in an accident with a U.S. Postal Service vehicle, you want an experienced Buffalo, New York USPS crash injury lawyer on your side to battle for the compensation that you deserve.
-Contact the Dietrich Law Firm P.C., recognized as a Best Law Firm of America, today at 716-839-3939 for the help that you need.
+Contact the Dietrich Law Firm P.C. today at 716-839-3939 for the help that you need.
 Jed Dietrich, Esq. will fight for the compensation that you deserve for the injuries you suffered, which may include compensation for your medical bills, lost time from work and pain and suffering.Common Injuries Resulting from Accidents with USPS Trucks

 Collisions with USPS vehicles can vary greatly in severity from minor dings to serious head-on collisions resulting in fatalities.
 Common injuries that may occur in a USPS crash include: